ussoewwin/comfyui-sdnq-splited/README.md

 **Outputs**: `IMAGE` (connects to SaveImage, Preview, etc.)

-**Note**: The standalone sampler nodes (SDNQ Sampler, SDNQ Sampler V2) can also work independently, loading models and generating images in one step (similar to the original repository).
+**Note**: SDNQ Sampler V2 can also work independently, loading models and generating images in one step (similar to the original repository).

 ---